stefanjwojcik/mm2020/README.md

 This repository generates features and a baseline model for the Men's 2020 NCAA [Kaggle](https://www.kaggle.com/c/google-cloud-ncaa-march-madness-2020-division-1-mens-tournament) prediction competition.

 This script creates features and a ML modeling for predicting the outcome of the Men's NCAA March Madness Tournament.
+You will need to load the data from Kaggle, find that [here](https://www.kaggle.com/c/march-madness-analytics-2020).

 First, load some dependencies.
-The primary machine learning methods are done using the [MLJ](https://github.com/alan-turing-institute/MLJ.jl)
+The primary machine learning methods are done using the [MLJ](https://github.com/alan-turing-institute/MLJ.jl).

 ```julia
  using MLJ, Test, Pipe